TiagoMA90/digital-nomads/README.md

 ## Relationship Diagram

 The relationship diagram between models are straight and to the Point.
-The Profile associated to a User creates Posts and can make Comments to a particluar Post.
+From an individual perspective a single Profile associated to a User can create multiples Posts and can write multiple Comments to multiple Posts.

 - A Post created by a User, features the Title(Charfield), Content(TextField), Date Posted(DateTimeField), name of the Author(ForeignKey) and Likes(ManyToManyFieldd) once submited.
 - The Comments model takes a similar approach, inheriting the Post(ForeignKey) and displaying the Body(TextField) of the comment, Date Commented(dateTimeField) and once again the Author(ForeignKey) of the comment.